How to Recover Data from WD External Hard Drive on Windows—Best Practices

 How to Recover Data from WD External Hard Drive on Windows

-This section will explore several practical techniques for retrieving lost data from WD external hard drive.
+This section will explore several practical techniques for recovering data from WD external hard drive on Windows 10 and 11.
 Let’s dive into each step and find a solution that works for your situation.

-Recover with Acronis True Image for Western Digital (With backup)
+Recover with Acronis True Image for Western Digital (Backup Required)

 This tool is a free version co-launched by WD and Acronis, exclusively for WD hard drive users.
 It supports backing up files or even entire hard drives to local storage, generates ".tib" backup files, and is only compatible with WD devices.
 If you created a backup before losing your files, you can restore data from My Passport, My Book and more product models using the following steps.